setimike/kos-ramp/README.md

 Programs beginning with `lib_` contain reusable functions and are invoked by other programs using `run once` or `runoncepath()`.

 Beware that libs cannot run other libs!
-If two library scripts depend on one another's functions, then you must make sure to `run once` both scripts from every top-level program that uses either oft hem!
+If two library scripts depend on one another's functions, then you must make sure to `run once` both scripts from every top-level program that uses either of them!

 Comments and Documentation
 --------------------------